-MLB will attempt to play a full season of 162 games beginning April 1st.
-Aaron Judge who turns 29 on April 26th agreed to play this season for 1-year for $10,175,000.
-The 6'7" Judge has one more year of arbitration then becomes a free agent.
+Aaron Judge, 29 agreed to play this season for 1-year for $10,175,000.
+The 6'7" Yankees outfielder who can play all three positions in the outfield, has one more year of arbitration then becomes a free agent in 2023

-You have to ask yourself what will the talented outfielder who not only hits for power, but can field and throw well above average be worth considering the Padres 22 year-old shortstop Fernando Tatis got a ridiculous 14 year, $340,000,000 deal.
+You have to ask yourself what will the talented outfielder who not only hits for power but can field and throw well above average be worth considering the Padres 22-year-old shortstop Fernando Tatis got a ridiculous 14 year, $340,000,000 deal and Lindor 28, got a more puzzling $341 million over 10 years from the Mets.

 Judge's best year was his rookie season when he then set a rookie HR record with 52, since broken by the Mets Pete Alonso with 53.
 That year he drove in 114 runs to go with a very respectable .284 average.
 Since that incredible rookie season, he's been injured often.

-So what will the Yankees humble and likeable giant be worth considering Harper got $330 million and Trout $430 million both for 12 years a few years back?
+So what will the Yankees humble and likable giant be worth considering Harper got $330 million and Trout $430 million both for 12 years a few years back?

 CJ Kelly from the PNW on March 18, 2018: